TYPO3incubator/surfcamp-team-jacuzzi/README.md

 # TYPO3 Surfcamp – Public Sector Intranet
 Note: This Git repository was created by the participants of team 5 during the TYPO3 Surfcamp 2024 (https://surfcamp.typo3.com/).
 This team consists of the following particpants:
-Susi Moog (Mentor), Oliver Bartsch (Backend Development), Kirk Kleinau (Frontend Development), Fjora Hodo (Fullstack Development), Filippos Karpouchtsis (Frontend Development) and Luisa Faßbender (Content & Marketing).
+* Susi Moog (Mentor),
+* Oliver Bartsch (Backend Development),
+* Kirk Kleinau (Frontend Development),
+* Fjora Hodo (Fullstack Development),
+* Filippos Karpouchtsis (Frontend Development),
+* Luisa Faßbender (Content & Marketing).

 ## Purpose and Intended Usage
 With this preset, users can set up a new intranet-like solution with ease – with a specific focus on the requirements of the public sector.